Kumasta/SEI-Project-2/README.md

 - Make it mobile responsive.
 - Remove or alter side cards to be more practical and user friendly.
 - Add dynamic changes to the home screen random show banner with transition animations.
 So a show image will fade one at a time and a new one will pop fade in.
-- Integrate a back-end API server to allow users to create accounts and log in to save there favourites to there account and not just the browser/machine they are using.
+- Integrate a back-end API server to allow users to create accounts and log in to save their favourites to their account and not just the browser/machine they are using.
 - Add fullness to the search bar.
 - Make the site mobile friendly.